 Nowadays, as we surf and visit websites we leave identifiable digital “fingerprints” not to mention explicit definition of interests and preferences, that are used or may be used for personalization purposes.
 As a result, many Web sites contain partial and specific user models which reflect user characters that are relevant for personalizing the services they provide.
 In recent years, social networks that contain freely available and diverse information about users became a major source for personal information [Boyd 2007].
 The freely available personal information, scattered over various online sources (including social networks) may be a valuable source of information for building an initial user model for recommendation.
 However, even though these social networks may be rich in personal information, they may lack specific personal information that is required for a specific personal service requested.

 In order to address this issue, of using information available about a user in one domain for recommendation in another domain, “cross domain” recommendation/personalization was defined – how can we use personal information available about the user in one domain for providing service in another domain [Berkovsky et al. 2007].
 Still, “user models “Mediation”, the solution suggested by [Berkovsky et al. 2007], requires some semantic knowledge and specific mediation mechanism.
-Other interoperability approaches surveyed by Carmagnola et al. [2007] requires user tagging activity
+Other interoperability approaches surveyed by Carmagnola et al. [2007] for exchanging users data through cross applications.

 The proposed research is intended to address the issue of cross domain recommendation by integrating personal information that is freely available in social networks with a simple yet powerful graph based representation.
 User characteristics will be represented by nodes and relations between them will be represented by edges.
 Traversing the graph will enable to find out relations and links between characteristics that were not explicitly defined in the original information sources.
 We plan to explore, demonstrate and evaluate the ability to use graph based representation of user modeling for representing and reasoning on data elicited from social network in order to help solving the cross-domain user modeling challenge.